Make People Care: 11 Principles

 Connection by Design is the method I use to put this belief into practice.
 It looks at three things: your message, your audience, and the context of your communication.

-Translating something into visual communication that evokes a response from people forces you to organize your thoughts.
 What do you want?
 Why do you want it?
 Who do you want to address?
 What are your resources and constraints?
 What is your unique value proposition?
-Clear communication helps you achieve your goals.
-Unclear communication achieves the opposite.

-2. Influence is achieved through connection and trust
+2. Influence through connection (and trust)

-The first and most important goal of Make People Care is to build connections and establish trust.
 If you don’t connect with your audience, your message won’t reach them.
 If you don’t manage to earn their trust, they won’t listen to you.

 3. Impact or nothing

-If you want your visual communications to be influential, you have to make them work.
-Do everything you can to ensure the outcome is impactful.
-Otherwise, your time and energy will be wasted.
 People care when they feel that you care.
 That being said, creating something imperfect is part of the learning and development process.
 Improve, refine, iterate.
 That’s the path.

-4. Access enables impact
+4. Easy access enables impact

 Impactful visual communication is easily accessible to the audience.
 If people can’t access it, it doesn’t matter.